 How many writers has your agency signed from the slush pile in the last year?

 A great many!
 Susan Hawk and Molly Ker Hawn are both still building their lists, so many of their clients come that way.
-And I love discovering new authors in my queries in-box and this year probably offered representation to at least four or five authors that way.
+And I love discovering new authors in my queries in-box and during the last year I have probably offered representation to at least four or five authors that way.
 I also just did a short series of blog posts on two authors that I signed from unsolicited queries in the last year.
 You can read them here and here.

 What would you say to an unpublished writer who believes the avenue of self-publishing is more advantageous to them than having a literary agent?